Employment Eligibility Verification

 - On or before the hire date, the employee is responsible for completing Section 1 of the I-9.

 - Section 2 of the I-9 will be completed by a representative of HR or designee within three days of the employee’s hire date using original, unexpired documentation presented by the employee.
 The only acceptable document that may be presented in certified copy format is a birth certificate.
+Only USCIS may apply any flexibility in I-9 verification requirements.
+HR will continue to monitor current USCIS I-9 guidelines and work authorization guidelines that may be affected.

 - E-Verify will be done at the time of the I-9 unless the employee does not have a Social Security Number.
 The employee will be required to update their Social Security information in Human Resources within three days of receiving their card in the mail.